 SEO & Marketing

-Both WordPress and self-hosted are “good” for marketing & SEO in that they generate well-coded, crawlable, HTML & CSS.
+WordPress websites work well for marketing & SEO in that they generate well-coded, crawlable HTML & CSS.

 Wix has plenty of in-house marketing “apps” that are easy to install and sync with other business tools.
 They even have an in-house SEO tool.
-But even with Wix’s apps, you can’t do all the SEO or technical marketing work.
-On the upside, for many beginner / small websites, implementing tags & technical fixes are not (and should not) be high priority.
+But Wix’s apps are limited in their SEO and marketing functionality.

-If you want to do all the marketing things – a Bluehost website will allow even beginners to implement highly advanced tactics ranging from implementing tags, tracking data to advanced SEO changes to running email opt-ins, schema, a/b tests and anything you could possibly want to do.
+If you want ultimate control – Bluehost will allow even beginners to implement highly advanced tactics ranging from implementing tags and tracking data to advanced SEO changes to running email opt-ins, schema, and a/b tests – anything you could possibly want to do.

-If you want/need a complete technical marketing toolset – then you’ll need a self-hosted WordPress website on Bluehost.
+The bottom line – if you need a complete technical marketing toolset – a self-hosted WordPress website on Bluehost is your best option.

 Customer Support & Service

-When you run a website on a hosting company’s servers, you go to your hosting company for technical issues and Google/forums for other issues.
-I’ve reviewed a bunch of hosting companies and service levels/approaches vary wildly.
+I’ve reviewed a bunch of hosting companies, and service levels/approaches vary wildly.
 Bluehost generally has solid beginner support via lots of different channels.

 Since Wix operates a hosted platform – their customer service has fewer variables to work with.
-They know that you can only customize your site so much, thus potential problems are limited.
+They know that you can only customize your site so much, so potential problems are limited.

 If you have a highly customized self-hosted WordPress website with lots of plugins and theme edits, you will have to go through a troubleshooting process no matter how good Bluehost’s support is.

-If you are comfortable problem-solving and troubleshooting, a Bluehost site with a widely adopted software like WordPress will be the best fit.
+If you are comfortable with problem-solving and troubleshooting, a Bluehost site with WordPress will be the best fit.

-Otherwise, Wix will have a better setup due the integration of service with their product.
+Otherwise, Wix will have a better setup due to the integration of service with its product.

 Speed, Backups, Security & Maintenance